-Display wire callouts on homeruns: Whether wire callouts are to be displayed on homeruns.
+Homerun wire callouts and tick marks: Sets when wire callouts and/or tick marks are displayed on homeruns.

-Display tick marks on loops: Whether or not tick marks are displayed on loops between devices.
+Display tick marks on loops: Whether tick marks are displayed on loops between devices.

 Multiple arrowheads on combined homeruns: Whether combined homeruns display a single arrowhead or one arrowhead for each circuit on the homerun.

 Share neutrals on combined homeruns: Whether neutrals on combined homeruns are shared.
 The 2008 NEC requires this to be set to No. To share neutrals in accordance with the 2008 NEC, create a multiple pole breaker and use the Circuit to Phase button on the Circuiting dialog box.

 Circuit break block: The block that is used when circuits are broken.
 Use the None setting if you do not want a block displayed on broken circuits.

 Homerun arrow block: The block used for homerun arrowheads.

 Homerun arrow length: The length of the homerun arrowhead.